'What is Aleppo?' asks U.S. Libertarian Party candidate

 "OK, got it.
 Got it," Johnson said.

-The embarrassing exchange followed a forum on Wednesday night in which Democrat Hillary Clinton and Republican Donald Trump sought to showcase their national security and defense credentials.
+The embarrassing exchange followed a forum on Wednesday night in which Democratic candidate Hillary Clinton and Republican rival Donald Trump sought to showcase their national security and defense credentials.

-Johnson, a former Republican governor of New Mexico, has been trying to turn the two major candidates' negative approval ratings to his advantage in the race to win the Nov.
+Johnson, a former Republican governor of New Mexico, has been trying to turn the two major candidates' low approval ratings to his advantage in the race to win the Nov.
 8 election.

-The episode was ridiculed on social media.
+However, he has just 8.6 support in the current average of opinion polls by website RealClearPolitics in a matchup with Clinton, Trump, and Green Party candidate Jill Stein.

+While the Libertarian Party has long rejected U.S. military intervention abroad, the candidate's failure to recognize one of the most troubled spots in the Middle East drew ridicule and prompted speculation that his campaign was essentially over.

 Clinton, asked at a news conference about Johnson's remarks, laughed and quipped, "You can look on the map and find Aleppo."

-In a statement later, Johnson said the mistake showed he was human and that, when asked about Aleppo, he was thinking of an acronym and not the Syrian conflict.
+In a statement after the MSNBC interview, Johnson said the mistake showed he was human and explained that, when asked about Aleppo, he was thinking of an acronym and not the Syrian war.

 "Can I name every city in Syria?
 No. Should I have identified Aleppo?
 Yes.
 Do I understand its significance?
 Yes," he said.

+In the 2012 presidential election, Johnson set a record for most votes won by a Libertarian candidate - about 1 percent of the popular vote - and was aiming to attract disaffected Republicans and Democrats to sustain steady growth in the party.

-The Libertarian Party promotes civil liberties and a small-government agenda.
-In his campaign, Johnson has pledged to cut spending, stick to conservative fiscal policies and legalize marijuana.
+The Libertarian agenda promotes civil liberties and a small-government agenda.
+Johnson has pledged to cut spending, stick to conservative fiscal policies and legalize marijuana.

-A current average of opinion polls by website RealClearPolitics shows that in a four-way matchup featuring Clinton, Trump, Johnson and Green Party candidate Jill Stein, Johnson has 8.6 percent support.
+Appearing on ABC's talk show "The View" later, Johnson reacted mildly to suggestions the gaffe would kill his campaign.
+"I guess people will have to make that judgment," he said.

-(Reporting by Doina Chiacu and Susan Heavey; Editing by Frances Kerry)
+Additional reporting by Susan Heavey; Editing by Frances Kerry and Jonathan Oatis